 Average Household Budget in the UK

-The median disposable household income in the UK was £26,300 in 2016, according to the latest data available from the ONS.
+The median disposable household income in the UK was £27,300 in 2016, according to the latest data available from the ONS.
+How do households spend this money?
+According to data from the ONS Family Spending report, Brits spend the most on transportation, housing and food.
+In fact, 14% of our household budgets goes towards transportation, 11% to rent or mortgage interest and 10% to feed ourselves.
 Here's how the average household budget breaks down:

 |Expenditure Category||Weekly Household Spend||Annual Household Spend||% of Budget|